-Ramsey Mirza, Director, Human Resources, U.K.
+Ramsey Mirza, Director, Human Resources, U.K. Diversity, equity and inclusion

 Employee Resource Groups (ERGs) are our not-so-secret way to bring our supportive, inclusive, and engaging workplace culture to life.

 And they bring us so much joy, and value too!